curiouschip/learn/content/docs/getting-started/GPIOs/_index.md

 {{< figure src="GPIO2.png" >}}

 {{< hint danger >}}
-Do not start connecting wires and sensors to these pins without properly understanding how they work.
-A short circuit or wiring mistake can permanently damage affected pins.
+Do not connect wires and sensors to these pins without properly understanding how they work.
+A short circuit or wiring mistake can permanently damage the pins.
 {{< /hint >}}